Below is our selection of holiday cottages in Ceredigion.

 The main rooms enjoy wonderful views to the front over the sea and also to the rear over the orchard garden.
 You will enjoy all the comforts of the snug carriage, but you will take away with you the memories of the spectacular location.

-Cardigan Market Town is just over 2 miles away and has a good selection of shops as well as a cinema/theatre and several pubs.
-Gwbert has two hotels, both of which serve food - there is a spa at the Cliff Hotel if you fancy a treat.
+Cardigan Market Town is just over 2 miles away and has a good selection of shops as well as a cinema/theatre and several pubs and eateries.
+Gwbert has two hotels, both of which are open to non residents for food - there is a spa at the Cliff Hotel if you fancy a treat.

 The carriage is simply furnished and decorated making it perfect for a family holiday.